 Which is the best alternative to UserTesting?

 All things considered, UserTesting could still be the solution for you.
-However, it could also set you back around $15k/year at its lowest price point.
+However, it’s important to note that UserTesting’s pricing can be complicated as it depends on the specific features and services you require.
+The plan starts at around $30k/year at its lowest price point.
 It depends on what you’re looking for, but if you’re interested in quality user testing at an affordable price—we’ve got some good news for you.

 There are plenty of other tools with everything you need to get incredible feedback without breaking the bank.
 For example, if you’re looking for the most similar option to UserTesting at a lower price, you could consider Optimal Workshop.
 This platform allows you to run all types of tests and use their panel to answer your questions.

 However, if you’re looking for a dedicated unmoderated platform with live website testing and multiple design tool integrations, then Maze is the right choice for you.
 Maze is a continuous product discovery platform that simplifies product research for people who do research and powers product decisions with user feedback.
 Plus, Maze comes with advanced reporting capabilities and the ability to record users’ audio and video.
-It doesn’t hurt that it’s one of the most cost-effective solutions in the market, either.
+It’s one of the best value solutions in the market—enabling teams to conduct both moderated and unmoderated testing quickly and easily.

 Frequently asked questions about UserTesting alternatives